 A second boom took place during the Depression years, when oil was struck.
 There are still producing wells in the center of the city, including some on the grounds of the state capitol.
-The collapse of the oil industry in the 1980s hit hard, but the shock of the 1995 bombing seems to have galvanized the city, which has since revitalized itself with a gorgeous new baseball stadium, an exciting NBA basketball team, a concert arena, and canal-side cafés, all collected in the compact, walkable “Bricktown” warehouse district.
+The collapse of the oil industry in the 1980s hit hard, then the shock of the 1995 antigovernment terrorist bombing carried out by Timothy McVeigh in 1995 hit even harder.
+The city has since revitalized itself, with a gorgeous new baseball stadium, an exciting NBA basketball team, a concert arena, and canal-side cafés, all collected in the compact walkable “Bricktown” warehouse district.

-Just off old Route 66 across from the capitol, a good first stop is the Oklahoma History Center (800 Nazih Zuhdi Dr., 405/522-0765, closed Sun., $7), which has exhibits tracing the state’s growth, with special collections on the Native American presence and on pioneers.
+Just off old Route 66 across from the capitol, a good first stop is the Oklahoma History Center (800 Nazih Zuhdi Dr., 405/522-0765, Mon.-Sat. $7), which has exhibits tracing the state’s growth, with special collections on the Native American presence and on pioneers.
 There’s also a wide-ranging oral history of the Mother Road.

 Oklahoma City Practicalities

-Accommodation options in and around OKC are provided by the usual motel chains, plus a very nice Hampton Inn (300 E. Sheridan Ave., 405/232-3600, $150 and up) in Bricktown.
+Lodging options in and around OKC are provided by the usual motel chains, plus a nice Hampton Inn (300 E. Sheridan Ave., 405/232-3600, $140 and up) in Bricktown.